 The Bodhisatta went to his leaf hut and sat on a pile of twigs, meditating until he entered a mystic trance and overcame his pride.
 Then he came out to talk with the four animals, asking why there were fasting.
 They told him.
 The animals noticed that the Bodhisatta was also fasting, which he normally did not do, and he told them about his encounter with the private Buddha.
 Because they managed to change their attitudes, all five ended up in heaven when their time came.

 In the Lifetime of the Buddha

 One time the Buddha preached about the importance of observing the holy days to a crowd of both disciples and lay followers.
-The sermon focused on the latter and he told this story to show that keeping the holy day traditions, including fasting, is an ancient practice and can help subdue passion and lust.
+His sermon focused on the latter and he told this story to show that keeping the holy-day traditions, including fasting, is an ancient practice and can help subdue passion and lust.